Phoenix Juvenile Defense Attorney

 - Victim’s Rights for Juvenile Offenses

-If your child is found to be guilty of a crime in the Arizona juvenile justice system, there are a variety of penalties and punishments that he or she may face.
-These punishments may include: performing community service, paying fines and reparations, serving intensive probation, and serving time in a juvenile correctional facility.
+If your child is found to be guilty of a crime under the Arizona juvenile justice system, there are a variety of penalties and punishments that he or she may face.
+These punishments can include anything from performing community service, paying fines and reparations, serving intensive probation, and serving jail time in a juvenile correctional facility.
 Some consequences may be more severe than others, depending on the details surrounding the offense.

-In adult criminal trials, the issue of guilt or innocence is generally decided by a jury.
-This is not the case in the juvenile justice system.
+In adult criminal law trials, the issue of guilt or innocence is generally decided by a jury.
+This is not the case when it comes to juvenile crimes.
 Instead, a judge alone decides the ruling in juvenile proceedings.
 There is generally no mandatory sentencing in these cases, and most juveniles who are charged with delinquency are eligible for what is known as “pre-filing diversion.”
 These are programs that are designed to keep juveniles from repeating the same mistakes, although not without some consequences (community services, reparations, counseling, etc.).

 - First-degree murder